1fexd/bananaai-submodule/docs/docs/demos.md

 ---
 title: 🎬 Demos
-description: Getting started with PearAI
+description: Getting started with BananaAI
 keywords: [demos, example, install, vscode, jetbrains]
 ---

 # 🎬 Demos

-Explore this collection of demo videos showcasing various use cases of PearAI.
-Each video walks you through different features, providing insights into how PearAI can streamline your workflow and improve productivity.
-Start by watching the video below to see PearAI in action.
+Explore this collection of demo videos showcasing various use cases of BananaAI.
+Each video walks you through different features, providing insights into how BananaAI can streamline your workflow and improve productivity.
+Start by watching the video below to see BananaAI in action.

 ## Quick Onboarding & Documentation Creation